-We’ve blogged about many of the challenges that current Airbnb hosts face and how to address them but we keep getting questions from many who aren’t currently hosts but are seriously thinking about Airbnb hosting.
+We’ve blogged about many of the challenges that current Airbnb hosts face and how to address them, but we keep getting questions from many who aren’t currently hosts but are seriously thinking about Airbnb hosting.

-So, if you’re just starting to think about becoming a host, start here and follow these steps to give yourself the best chance of success.
+If you’re just starting to think about becoming a host, start here and follow these steps to give yourself the best chance of success.

 This is the Ultimate Beginner’s Guide to Airbnb Hosting.

 Before you even list on Airbnb, there are a few considerations to keep in mind.
 It doesn’t matter what your current situation is or what your motivation may be.
 These are things to really think about.

 Yes.
 You are looking to make some money with your Airbnb listing but do you have any other goals?
 Is this something you are looking to do for some “sometimes” income or is this something you are really serious about and want to make it a primary source of income?
 Depending on these goals, you need to evaluate the amount of capital needed, along with how much risk may be involved.

 As an Airbnb host, you are essentially inviting strangers to come into your home.
 If that aspect of this business venture makes you uneasy at all, then this is probably the wrong avenue for you to travel down.
 However, if you feel you can communicate with strangers effectively and can host them, then it is definitely something to keep on your list.

 There is an underlying market force that makes all of the short-term rental market possible.
 And that force is called rental arbitrage.
 This will exist in EVERY market that makes it viable for Airbnb hosting, but not all markets are created equal.

 Know what it means to quickly assess to what degree your area is well suited for you to host.

 Ten Things to Consider Before You Host on Airbnb